 Thanks to them, you may also go back to earlier iterations of your material.
 For instance, you could decide to undo recent modifications if you discover that a post isn’t doing as effectively as it once did.

-When a team is creating the content for your website, revisions are also quite beneficial.
-The WordPress revisions function not only shows you which posts/pages have been edited but also saves the user name and the time the changes were made.
+When a team is creating content for your website, revisions are also quite beneficial.
+The WordPress revisions function shows you which posts/pages have been edited and saves the user name and the time the changes were made.

 This can improve transparency and facilitate editorial work collaboration.